GLOBAL MARKETS-Stocks up on ECB cut, but euro slumps after Draghi

 * Has signed a new agreement with bisnode to assume responsibility for managing company's technology services in Sweden Source text for Eikon: Further company coverage:

-* ECB cuts rates 25 bps to all-time low * Euro tumbles as ECB suggests open to negative deposit rates * Oil rises above $100 after ECB rate cut * Bond prices edge higher By Herbert Lash NEW YORK, May 2 The euro slumped against the dollar on Thursday after the European Central Bank cut interest rates to an all-time low and its president suggested the possibility of negative deposit rates in the future, while global equity markets rallied.
-The ECB lowered its main rate by a quarter percentage point to 0.50 percent, its first cut in 10 months, and held out the possibility of further policy action to support the recession-hit euro zone economy.
-The world's biggest central banks, including the Federal Reserve and the Bank of Japan, are trying to encourage economic growth through bond-buying programs that have pushed interest rates to historic lows and encouraged equities investors.
-The benchmark S&P 500 index was close to setting an all-time high, and European shares rebounded after earlier declines.
-The rate cut was widely expected after ECB President Mario Draghi said last month that the bank stood ready to act.
+* ECB cuts rates 25 bps as to all-time low * Euro tumbles as ECB suggests open to negative deposit rates * Oil rises above $100 after ECB rate cut * Bond prices weaken on news U.S. jobless claims fall By Herbert Lash LONDON/NEW YORK May 2 The euro slumped against the dollar on the prospect of negative deposit rates after the European Central Bank cut interest rates to an all-time low on Thursday, a move that along with U.S. economic data lifted Wall Street stocks.
+The ECB lowered its main rate by a quarter percentage point to 0.50 percent, its first cut in 10 months, and pledged as much liquidity as euro zone banks need well into next year.
+The cut was widely expected after ECB President Mario Draghi said last month that the bank stood ready to act.
 But the euro fell after Draghi said the central bank is technically ready for negative deposit rates.
-The euro slid as low as $1.3038, according to Reuters data, and was last at $1.3046, down 1.0 percent on the day.
+The euro slid as low as $1.3062, according to Reuters data, and was last at $1.3085, down 0.7 percent on the day.
 If negative deposit rates were adopted, euro zone banks would have to pay to deposit money at the central bank, giving them an incentive to lend money rather than hoard it.
+Equities rose on the view the world's biggest central banks, including the Federal Reserve and the Bank of Japan, are trying to encourage economic growth through bond-buying programs that have pushed interest rates to historic lows.
 "You've got the Fed still in stimulus mode and Japan surprising markets with the size of their latest stimulus package.
 Now you have the ECB cutting rates," said Todd Salamone, director of research at Schaeffer's Investment Research in Cincinnati.
-"It all adds to the theme that global central banks are in a stimulus mode and that is positive for equities," he said.
-The Dow Jones industrial average was up 108.59 points, or 0.74 percent, at 14,809.54.
-The Standard & Poor's 500 Index was up 13.57 points, or 0.86 percent, at 1,596.27.
-The Nasdaq Composite Index was up 37.07 points, or 1.12 percent, at 3,336.20.
-Stocks also rose on news the number of Americans filing new claims for jobless benefits fell sharply last week to the lowest level since the early days of the 2007-09 recession, suggesting the job market is still healing despite a still weak economy.
+"It all adds to the theme that global central banks are in a stimulus mode and that is positive for equities," Salamone said.
+The Dow Jones industrial average was up 50.89 points, or 0.35 percent, at 14,751.84.
+The Standard & Poor's 500 Index was up 6.17 points, or 0.39 percent, at 1,588.87.
+The Nasdaq Composite Index was up 17.87 points, or 0.54 percent, at 3,316.99.
+Stocks also rose on news the number of Americans filing new claims for jobless benefits fell sharply last week to its lowest level since the early days of the 2007-09 recession, suggesting the job market is still healing despite a still weak economy.
 Other data showed a narrowing of the U.S. trade deficit in March, although drops in imports and exports provided a warning about the strength of domestic and foreign demand.
 Leading European shares, as measured by the FTSEurofirst 300 index, clawed back into positive territory after having spent most of the morning in the red.
-The index rose 0.49 percent to a provisional close at 1,207.40.
-MSCI's all-country world equity index also pared losses to rise 0.15 percent.
-German Bund futures set record highs and two-year yields turned negative after the ECB left the door open for further monetary easing.
-Bund futures rallied more than 50 basis points to a record high of 147.20 and German borrowing costs fell, as investors priced in more monetary easing down the line.
-U.S. Treasuries prices edged higher despite the lower jobless claims, with the benchmark 10-year note up 1/32 in price to yield 1.6289 percent.
+The index was up 0.1 percent at 1202.72.
+MSCI's all-country world index also pared losses and was flat.
+U.S. Treasuries prices weakened further on news of the U.S. jobless claims, with the benchmark 10-year note falling 3/32 in price to yield 1.6408 percent.
 Oil rose above $100 a barrel as some investors saw this week's price slide as overdone, although ample supply and concerns about the outlook for demand due to shaky economic growth limited the rally.
-Brent crude rose $2.00 to $101.95 a barrel after trading as low as $99.51.
-U.S crude was $2.05 higher at $93.08 a barrel.
+Brent crude rose 62 cents to $100.57 a barrel after trading as low as $99.51.
+U.S crude was 68 cents higher at $91.71 a barrel.

 * Has signed a new agreement with bisnode to assume responsibility for managing company's technology services in Sweden Source text for Eikon: Further company coverage: